-The results of the formal consensus call have been reflected below.
+The results of the formal consensus call17 have been reflected below.

 In addition to the recommendations presented in this report, the CCWG is also providing a set of proposals that may help to guide the implementation phase of work (Guidance for the Implementation Phase).
 The implementation phase is the next phase that will translate the current work into a concrete operation.
-It is the expectation that, similar to how this is done for CCWG-Accountability WS2, a small implementation team will be formed to assist ICANN Org and the community to ensure the implementation plan preserves the intent of the recommendations and provide any interpretation advice as required.
+It is the expectation that, similar to how this is done for CCWG-Accountability WS218, a small implementation plan preserves the intent of the recommendations and provide any interpretation advice as required.